forcedotcom/sfdx-scanner/messages/jreSetupManager.md

 We couldn't find Java Home.
 Please verify that Java 1.8 or later is installed on your machine and try again.
-If the problem persists, please manually add a 'javaHome' property to your Config.json file, referencing your Java home directory.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.

 # InvalidJavaHome

 The Java Home is invalid: %s.
 Error code: %s.
 Please verify that Java 1.8 or later is installed on your machine and try again.
-If the problem persists, please manually add a 'javaHome' property to your Config.json file, referencing your Java home directory.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.

 # VersionNotFound

 We couldn't find the Java version.
 Please verify that Java 1.8 or later is installed on your machine and try again.
-If the problem persists, please manually add a 'javaHome' property to your Config.json file, referencing your Java home directory.
+If the problem persists, please manually add a 'javaHome' property to your `%s` file, referencing your Java home directory.

 # InvalidVersion